 “A thorough examination of all potential entertainers will be required prior to employment,” the executive says, “and statements defending yakuza will not be permitted.”

 In August, television personality Shinsuke Shimada resigned from show business after it was revealed that he had a relationship with an upper member of the Yamaguchi-gumi, Japan’s largest criminal organization.

-Since Shimada’s resignation, Japan Racing Association revoked the license of horse trainer Michifumi Kono for alleged ties to the Yamaguchi-gumi and the Kameda Gym received a warning regarding gangsters attending boxing matches.
+Since Shimada’s resignation, the Japan Racing Association revoked the license of horse trainer Michifumi Kono for alleged ties to the Yamaguchi-gumi, and the Kameda Gym received a warning regarding gangsters attending boxing matches.